psychbruce/PsychWordVec/README.md

 4. A set of training methods to locally train (*static*) word vectors from text corpora, including *Word2Vec* (Mikolov et al., 2013), *GloVe* (Pennington et al., 2014), and *FastText* (Bojanowski et al., 2017);
 5. A group of functions to download pre-trained language models (e.g., *GPT*, *BERT*), extract contextualized (*dynamic*) word vectors (based on the R package [text](https://www.r-text.org/)), and perform language analysis tasks (e.g., fill in the blank masks).

 ⚠️ *All users should update the package to version ≥ 0.3.2.
-Old versions may run slowly and have some problems.*
+Old versions may have slow processing speed and other problems.*

 <!-- badges: start -->